 Some defenders of spanking caution that spanking, to be done correctly, must be done with deliberation and methodically.
 “Never spank in anger,” they say.
 The implicit message here is that it’s quite alright to hurt another person on condition that one does it calmly.
 (Sadists enthusiastically endorse this formula.)
 But it is highly unlikely that anyone being abused – child or adult – notices or cares about the abuser’s frame of mind.

-Many spankers are habituated to the practice because it provides them with an instant outlet for their feelings of frustration and anger – not because they’ve found it an effective way to improve a child’s behavior.
+Many spankers are habituated to the practice because it provides them with an instant outlet for their feelings of frustration and anger – not because they’ve found it an effective way to improve a child’s behaviour.
 And because acts of violence, by their very nature, tend to escalate as they are indulged, there is no safe way to hit a child.

 Spanking and sexual molestation

 Spanked children learn that their bodies are not their personal property.
 Spanking trains them that even their sexual areas are subject to the will of adults.
 The child who submits to a spanking on Monday is not likely to say no to a molester on Tuesday.
-It’s time spankers realized that – no matter what else they think they are accomplishing – they are setting children up to be easy prey for predators.
+It’s time spankers realised that – no matter what else they think they are accomplishing – they are setting children up to be easy prey for predators.

 Spanking the buttocks and sexual development

-Medical science has long recognized and documented in great detail how being struck on the buttocks can stimulate sexual feelings.
+Medical science has long recognised and documented in great detail how being struck on the buttocks can stimulate sexual feelings.
 Children are especially susceptible.
 The tragic consequence for many children who have been punished by spanking is that they form a connection between pain, humiliation and sexual arousal that endures for the rest of their lives.
 In Slaughter of the Innocents, David Bakan writes:

 …The buttocks are the locus for the induction of pain in a child.
 We are familiar with the argument that it is a safe ‘locus’ for spanking.
 However, the anal region is also the major erotic region at precisely the time the child is likely to be beaten there.
 Thus it is aptly chosen to achieve the result of deranged sexuality in adulthood…